Clarke County, Georgia: History

 On February 12, 1875, in response to complaints over the relocation of the county seat to Athens, the state legislature created Oconee County from the southwestern portion of Clarke County, making Watkinsville its seat.
 Clarke County thus lost one-third of its population and three-fifths of its land area.

 The position of "commissioner of roads and revenue" was created by the legislature for what are today known as county commissioners.
-As an extension of the state, the county would conduct welfare and health programs, build and maintain roads, and hold courts of law.
+As an extension of the state, the county was to conduct welfare and health programs, build and maintain roads, and hold courts of law.

-On March 29, 1973, the Georgia legislature increased the number of county commissioners from 3 to 5, also adding a county administrator.
+On March 29, 1973, the Georgia Legislature increased the number of county commissioners from three to five, also adding a county administrator.

-In 1990, the residents voted to unify the city and county governments creating Athens-Clarke County, the second (after Columbus-Muscogee County) unified city-county government in the State of Georgia.
+In 1990, the residents voted to unify the city and county governments, creating Athens-Clarke County, the second (after Columbus-Muscogee County) unified city-county government in Georgia.